-- App Tabs – Lets you pin selected tabs permanently to the tab bar.
+- – Lets you pin selected tabs permanently to the tab bar.
 The tabs are locked and remain open across different browser sessions until you explicitly close them.

 - Mozilla Prism – Lets you prism applications from Firefox.
 The applications can be opened using a shortcut just like any normal desktop applications and feature a minimum browser UI.

 - Omnibar – Omnibar is a nice attempt (although it falls short) at replicating Chrome’s incredible address bar and what all you can do with it.